liork98/Takigame/README.md

 <sub> This program is a Game called "Taki".
 It is written in C. </sub>

-<sub> This program was created as part of course in The Academic College of Tel Aviv-Yaffo. </sub>

 Taki is a card game usually for 2 player or more (this program can be played also by one player).
 There are two types of cards:
 * Numbers 1-9.